“Never was so much owed by so many to so few.”– Winston Churchill (during World War II)

-Today America celebrates Veterans Day, and it’s a great opportunity for us to thank all our veteran clients, followers and partners who served.
+Today America celebrates Veterans Day, and it’s a great opportunity for us to thank all our military veteran clients, followers, and partners who served.
 We’d also like to tell you about some of the veterans who have become successful entrepreneurs in the crypto space and talk about the veteran’s crypto investment.

 The United States has a very strong tradition of veteran entrepreneurship.
-It’s believed that 50% of World War II veterans started their own business.
-Currently there is exciting growth of post-service entrepreneurship among younger veterans.
-According to the US Census Bureau’s Survey of Business Owners, about 10% of US businesses are majority owned by the veterans.
+It’s believed that 50% of World War II veterans started their own businesses.
+Currently, there is exciting growth of post-service entrepreneurship among younger veterans.
+According to the US Census Bureau’s Survey of Business Owners, about 10% of US businesses are majority-owned by veterans.
 These businesses employ about 5 million people and make more than one trillion dollars in revenue.
 According to the US Small Business Administration, one in four military personnel leaving the services is interested in starting their own business.

 What makes American veterans so successful in business?
 There are many reasons, but one of them is that the US military forces are building and operating the world’s most innovative and transformative technologies, such as AI, virtual reality, nuclear technology, robotics, satellites, etc. Technology is definitely the foundation of today’s and tomorrow’s businesses, especially if we talk about cryptocurrency and blockchain.
 Veterans who participated in these programs and got military training make great leaders in this era of fast technological transformation.